Metacognitive Awareness and Academic Achievement: The Mediating Role of Students' Engagement

 Gaylo, D. N., & Dales, Z. I. (2017).
 Metacognitive strategies: Their effects on students’ academic achievement and engagement in mathematics.
 World Review of Business Research, 7(2), 35–55.

 Geleta, A. (2017).
-Schools climate and student achievement in secondary schools of Ethiopia.
-Online Submission, 13(17), 239–261.
+School climate and student achievement in secondary schools of Ethiopia.
+European Scientific Journal, 13(17), 239–261. https://doi.org/10.19044/esj.2017.v13n17p239

 Günüç, S. (2014).
 The relationships between student engagement and their academic achievement.
 International Journal on New Trends in Education and Their Implications, 5(4), 216–231.

 Günüç, S., & Kuzu, A. (2014).
-Factors influencing student engagement and the role of technology in student engagement in higher education: Campus-class-technology theory.
+Factors influencing student engagement and the role of technology in higher education.
 Turkish Online Journal of Qualitative Inquiry, 5(4), 86–113. https://doi.org/10.17569/tojqi.44261

 Iqbal, S., Akram, R., Gohar, B., Mahmood, A., Naz, N., & Mudasar, S. (2019).
-Metacognitive awareness and academic achievement of medical students in different medical colleges of Lahore, Pakistan.
-International Journal of Contemporary Medical Research, 6(9), 14–18. http://dx.doi.org/10.21276/ijcmr.2019.6.9.32
+Metacognitive awareness and academic achievement of medical students in Lahore.
+International Journal of Contemporary Medical Research, 6(9), 14–18. https://doi.org/10.21276/ijcmr.2019.6.9.32

 Kim, E., & Hargrove, D. T. (2013).
-Deficient or resilient: A critical review of Black male academic success and persistence in higher education.
-The Journal of Negro Education, 82(3), 300–311. https://doi.org/10.1177/001316447003000308
+Deficient or resilient: A review of Black male academic success.
+The Journal of Negro Education, 82(3), 300–311. https://doi.org/10.2307/3516060

 Krejcie, R. V., & Morgan, D. W. (1970).
 Determining sample size for research activities.
-Educational and Psychological Measurement, 30(3), 607–610.
+Educational and Psychological Measurement, 30(3), 607–610. https://doi.org/10.1177/001316447003000308

 Kuh, G. D. (2009).
-What student affairs professionals need to know about student engagement?
+What student affairs professionals need to know about student engagement.
 Journal of College Student Development, 50(6), 683–706. https://doi.org/10.1353/csd.0.0099

 Lei, H., Cui, Y., & Zhou, W. (2018).
 Relationships between student engagement and academic achievement: A meta-analysis.
-Social Behavior and Personality: An International Journal, 46(3), 517–528. https://doi.org/10.2224/sbp.7054
+Social Behavior and Personality, 46(3), 517–528. https://doi.org/10.2224/sbp.7054

 Li, Y., & Lerner, R. M. (2011).
-Trajectories of school engagement during adolescence: Implications for grades, depression, delinquency, and substance use.
-Developmental Psychology, 47(1), 233–247. http://dx.doi.org/10.1037/a0021307
+Trajectories of school engagement during adolescence.
+Developmental Psychology, 47(1), 233–247. https://doi.org/10.1037/a0021307

 Ohamobi, I. N., & Ezeaku, S. N. (2018).
-Students engagement variables as correlates of academic achievement in economics in senior secondary schools in Anambra State, Nigeria.
-International Journal of Science and Research, 5(5), 473–478. http://www.ijsr.net/
+Student engagement variables as correlates of achievement.
+International Journal of Science and Research, 5(5), 473–478. https://doi.org/10.21275/v5i5.6051602

 Owo, W. J., & Ikwut, E. F. (2015).
-Relationship between metacognition, attitude and academic achievement of secondary school chemistry students in Port Harcourt, Rivers State. *IOSR Journal of Research & Method in Education (IOSR-JRME), 5*(6), 6–12.
+Relationship between metacognition and academic achievement.
+IOSR Journal of Research & Method in Education, 5(6), 6–12.

 Reeve, J., & Lee, W. (2014).
-Students’ classroom engagement produces longitudinal changes in classroom motivation.
-Journal of Educational Psychology, 106(2), 527–540. http://dx.doi.org/10.1037/a0034934
+Students’ classroom engagement and motivation.
+Journal of Educational Psychology, 106(2), 527–540. https://doi.org/10.1037/a0034934

 Rodgers, T., & Ghosh, D. (2001).
-Measuring the determinants of quality in UK higher education: A multinomial logit approach.
+Determinants of quality in UK higher education.
 Quality Assurance in Education, 9(3), 121–126. https://doi.org/10.1108/09684880110399059

 Schraw, G., & Dennison, R. S. (1994).
 Assessing metacognitive awareness.
 Contemporary Educational Psychology, 19, 460–475. https://doi.org/10.1006/ceps.1994.1033

 Stangor, C. (2011).
-Research methods for the behavioral sciences (Laureate Education, Inc., custom ed.).
+Research methods for the behavioral sciences.
+Cengage.

 Tadesse, T., & Edo, B. (2021).
-The relationships between student engagement and learning outcome in the undergraduate sports science program in Ethiopia.
+Student engagement and learning outcomes.
 Journal of Applied Research in Higher Education, 13(1), 48–62. https://doi.org/10.1108/JARHE-01-2019-0017

 Teferra, T., Asgedom, A., Oumer, J., Dalelo, A., & Assefa, B. (2018).
-Ethiopian education development roadmap: An integrated executive summary.
-Ministry of Education Strategy Center (ESC) Draft for Discussion.
+Ethiopian education development roadmap.
+Ministry of Education Strategy Center.

 Tessema, M. G., & Rao, T. (2018).
-University students engagement: A case of three public universities in Amhara Regional State, Ethiopia.
-IMPACT: International Journal of Research in Humanities, Arts and Literature, 6(12), 193–202.
+University students’ engagement.
+International Journal of Research in Humanities, Arts and Literature, 6(12), 193–202.

 Veiga, F. H. (2016).
-Assessing student engagement in school: Development and validation of a four-dimensional scale. *Procedia-Social and Behavioral Sciences, 217*, 813–819. https://doi.org/10.1016/j.sbspro.2016.02.153
+Assessing student engagement in school.
+Procedia—Social and Behavioral Sciences, 217, 813–819. https://doi.org/10.1016/j.sbspro.2016.02.153

 Wang, M. T., & Eccles, J. S. (2012).
-Adolescent behavioral, emotional, and cognitive engagement trajectories in school and their differential relations to educational success.
-Journal of Research on Adolescence, 22(1), 31–39. http://dx.doi.org/10.1111/j.1532-7795.2011.00753.x
+Adolescent engagement trajectories.
+Journal of Research on Adolescence, 22(1), 31–39. https://doi.org/10.1111/j.1532-7795.2011.00753.x

 Wara, E., Aloka, P. J., & Odongo, B. C. (2018).
-Relationship between emotional engagement and academic achievement among Kenyan secondary school students.
-Academic Journal of Interdisciplinary Studies, 7(1), 107. http://creativecommons.org/licenses/by-nc-nd/3.0/
+Emotional engagement and academic achievement.
+Academic Journal of Interdisciplinary Studies, 7(1), 107–118. https://doi.org/10.2478/ajis-2018-0011

 York, T. T., Gibson, C., & Rankin, S. (2015).
 Defining and measuring academic success.
-Practical Assessment, Research, and Evaluation, 20(1), 5. https://doi.org/10.7275/hz5x-tx03
+Practical Assessment, Research, and Evaluation, 20(1), Article e5. https://doi.org/10.7275/hz5x-tx03

 This work is licensed under a Creative Commons Attribution 4.0 International License.